alexcrichton/paste/README.md

 In production, whenever `sprockets_include_tag` is called, the unique filename is generated, and if the file does not exist, it is generated via `Sprockets::Secretary`.
 Subsequent calls to `sprockets_include_tag` will never update the generated sprocket, and there is no other way that the sprocket will be generated.

+For deployment, you probably don't want the first request to every page spend time rebuild the sprocket for that page.
+This gem caches all of the built sprockets to the file `tmp/sprockets-cache/sprockets.yml`.
+You probably want to symlink the entire directory to your deployment, but you can also just symlink this file.

+You then need to run the `rake sprockets:rebuild` before your deployment goes live to rebuild everything

 #### Development
 Here, whenever `sprockets_include_tag` is called, the files are examined and the dependency tree is determined.
 The files are then included in the order which satisfies the dependency tree.
 Every request will trigger a refresh of the generated files in addition to them being generated when `sprockets_include_tag` is called.